 The state contractor, now Data Recognition Corporation, will employ its current webbased system to collect and report data for all subgroups.

-Board action August 15, 2003 IDAPA 08.02.03, §114.07
+Board action August 15, 2003 IDAPA 08.02.03, §114.07 Board action, December 10, 2009

 3.2a What is the State's starting point for calculating Adequate Yearly Progress?